 |🖥️ Platforms:||Windows, Mac, Android, iOS||Windows, macOS, iOS, Android|

-At the first glance, it’s hard to determine a winner when it comes to McAfee vs AVG, as they both offer the same basic security features (like a firewall, real-time protection, and device scans).
-However, their extra features are rather different (and nonetheless useful), and McAfee just seems to have more of them.
+At first glance, it’s hard to determine a winner when it comes to McAfee vs AVG.
+Since they both offer the same basic security features (like a firewall, real-time protection, and device scans).
+However, the two antivirus software start to differ with their additional features.
+This is where McAfee antivirus surges forward in front of AVG.

-The software also offers identity monitoring for up to 10 different email addresses, as well as a protection score that allows you to determine the safety level of your device.
+Additionally, McAfee antivirus provides you with identity monitoring for up to 10 different email addresses.
+And a protection score that allows you to determine the safety level of your device.

 McAfee is the perfect antivirus for those who expect a lot for what they pay for, as there are lots of features on offer.
 However, you don’t even really need to pay for those, as the software’s 30-day trial allows you to try them all for free.